 Our directors are not required to, and do not, commit their full time to our affairs, and certain of our directors hold positions, including other directorships, with other companies in the life sciences industry, which may result in a conflict of interest in allocating their time between our operations and others which they provide services to.
 If our directors' other business affairs require them to devote substantial amounts of time to such affairs in excess of their current commitment levels, it could limit their ability to devote time to our affairs which may have a negative impact on our operations.
 Additionally, such persons may have conflicts of interest in allocating their time among various business activities.
 These conflicts may not be resolved in our favor.
-Additionally, our directors may, because of our corporate opportunity waiver, discussed above, may choose to, or be required to, provide corporate opportunities to the other companies which they are affiliated with.
-Actual or perceived conflicts of interest may have a material adverse effect on our results of operations which may have a material adverse effect on the value of our securities.
+Additionally, our directors, because of our corporate opportunity waiver, discussed above, may choose to, or be required to, provide corporate opportunities to the other companies which they are affiliated with.
+Actual or perceived conflicts of interest may have a material adverse effect on the value of our securities.